-Currently the predominate disease the health department is trying to combat is the rabies virus.
-It is spread through contact with a rabid animal’s saliva.
+Currently, the disease the health department sees the most in Pueblo is the rabies virus.
+Rabies is spread through contact with a rabid animal’s saliva.
 Rabies most commonly occurs in bats and skunks in Pueblo County; although other mammals are capable of carrying the virus.
 The health department’s role in this program is to protect the community by tracking animals that test positive for rabies and managing domestic animals that may have encountered a rabid animal.
 The health department also aids people who come in contact with possibly rabid animals.
 Tularemia in the rabbit populations and plague in the prairie dogs can be acquired by hiking or hunting where exposure to fleas, ticks, and infected animals may occur.
 Mosquitos can transfer West Nile virus and other diseases

 The health department also plays an important role in monitoring and surveillance of many other diseases as well.
-Tracking any outbreaks as well as, educating the public on signs, symptoms, and causes of such vector borne diseases helps us accomplish our goal of keeping our community as healthy as possible.
+Tracking any outbreaks as well as, educating the public on signs, symptoms, and causes of such vector-borne diseases helps the health department accomplish the goal of keeping the Pueblo community as healthy as possible.

 Pueblo City Ordinance also specifies the Pueblo Department of Public Health and Environment as the agency responsible for licensing kennels and catteries within the City of Pueblo.

 For additional information on any of the disease listed above please see the related links.
 For more information on bed bugs, which do not cause disease in humans, please see the housing section of the website.